Uranium (nuclear) Basics

 Nuclear energy is energy in the core of an atom

 Atoms are the tiny particles in the molecules that make up gases, liquids, and solids.
 Atoms themselves are made up of three particles called protons, neutrons, and electrons.
 An atom has a nucleus (or core) containing protons and neutrons, which is surrounded by electrons.
 Protons carry a positive electrical charge and electrons carry a negative electrical charge.
 Neutrons do not have an electrical charge.
-There is enormous energy present in the bonds that hold the nucleus together.
+Enormous energy is present in the bonds that hold the nucleus together.
 This nuclear energy can be released when those bonds are broken.
 The bonds can be broken through nuclear fission, and this energy can be used to produce electricity.

 Uranium is the fuel most widely used by nuclear plants for nuclear fission.
-Uranium is considered to be a nonrenewable energy source, even though it is a common metal found in rocks worldwide.
+Uranium is considered a nonrenewable energy source, even though it is a common metal found in rocks worldwide.
 Nuclear power plants use a certain kind of uranium, referred to as U-235, for fuel because its atoms are easily split apart.
 Although uranium is about 100 times more common than silver, U-235 is relatively rare.

 Most U.S. uranium ore is mined in the western United States.
 Once uranium is mined, the U-235 must be extracted and processed before it can be used as a fuel.